 - High-efficiency fixtures and appliances: Fixtures such as those certified by EPA’s WaterSense program and ENERGY STAR appliances can reduce indoor water use by 30% or more.

 - Rainwater reuse: These systems capture roof runoff in holding tanks, provide treatment as required and allow owners to use the water for outdoor landscaping or indoor non-potable uses.
 Rainwater can also be used, where allowed, for potable uses in the home.

 - Graywater systems: Water used in the home for activities such as showering or laundry can be captured and treated per local requirements, then used for toilet flushing or exterior landscaping.

 - Atmospheric water generation: These devices produce potable water from the surrounding air.
 Recent technological advancements have substantially improved the energy-water ratio, increasing the feasibility of using these systems to provide a source of drinking water.

-and explore the green resources on NAHB's website.
-And to stay current on the high-performance residential building sector, follow NAHB's Sustainability and Green Building team on Twitter
+To stay current on the high-performance residential building sector, follow NAHB’s Sustainability and Green Building team on Twitter.